 - Height: 17–20 inches

-This medium-sized dog is strong and highly agile with amazing endurance.
+The Australian Cattle Dog, a medium-sized breed, is strong and highly agile with amazing endurance.

 2. Where Australian Cattle Dogs Came From

-In 1903, the breed was adopted by the Cattle and Sheepdog Club of Australia.
-It was not accepted into the American Kennel Club for almost 100 years, finally being inducted on May 1, 1980.
+In 1903, the Australian Cattle Dog was adopted by the Cattle and Sheepdog Club of Australia.
+The breed was not accepted into the American Kennel Club (AKC) for almost 100 years but was finally inducted in 1980.

-Fun fact: These dogs were originally known as Queensland Blue Heelers, or Blue Heelers, because they often controlled cattle by nipping at their heels.
+Fun fact: Australian Cattle Dogs were originally known as Queensland Blue Heelers, or Blue Heelers, because they often controlled cattle by nipping at their heels.

 3. How Friendly Are Australian Cattle Dogs?

-The Australian Cattle Dog bonds closely with their family and is suspicious of strangers, although not aggressive.
+Australian Cattle Dogs bond closely with their families and are suspicious of strangers, although not aggressive.

 4. Is This the Right Dog for You?

-LOW: The Australian Cattle Dog has a smooth, light coat and thus minimal grooming requirements — just the occasional brush and bath, along with all the other regular dog maintenance: ears cleaned, nails clipped, teeth brushed.
+LOW: The Australian Cattle Dog has a smooth, light coat and thus minimal grooming requirements.
+You’ll need to provide just the occasional brush and bath, along with all the other regular dog maintenance: ears cleaned, nails clipped, teeth brushed.

 MEDIUM: Ailments that pop up in this breed include:

-Check out this video on Australian Cattle Dogs from Animal Planet:
+Check out this video on Australian Cattle Dogs:

 5. How to Adopt an Australian Cattle Dog